What I’m doing now

-Last updated: March 2023
+Last updated: Dec 2024

 Teaching

 In semester 1 I teach Extreme Weather and Climate in dual delivery mode, meaning students can either be in the classroom or online.
-This past semester we brought in some fun practicals, including a DIYnamics activity using LEGO-powered rotating tanks!
+This past semester we brought in some fun practicals, including a DIYnamics activity using LEGO-powered rotating tanks.

 In semester 2 I teach with the wonderful Unimelbscicomm team, helping over 100 research students communicate their work more clearly with each other and the world.